strehan1993/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 - Create a new database as a secondary using [New-AzSqlDatabaseSecondary](/powershell/module/az.sql/new-azsqldatabasesecondary) and provide the pre-populated list of keys obtained from the source database and the above identity (and federated client id if configuring cross tenant access) in the API call using the -KeyList, -AssignIdentity, -UserAssignedIdentityId, -EncryptionProtector (and -FederatedClientId) parameters.
 - For creating a copy of the database, [New-AzSqlDatabaseCopy](/powershell/module/az.sql/new-azsqldatabasecopy) can be used with the same parameters.

-> [!NOTE]
+> [!IMPORTANT]
 > A database configured with database level CMK must have a replica (or Copy) configured with database level CMK.
 The replica can't use server level encryption settings.

 In order to use a database configured with database level CMK in a failover group, the above steps to create a secondary replica with the same name as the primary replica must be used on the secondary server.
 Once this secondary replica is configured the databases can be added to the failover group.

+> [!IMPORTANT]
-Databases configured with database level CMK do not support automated secondary creation on addition to a failover group.
+> Databases configured with database level CMK do not support automated secondary creation on addition to a failover group.

 > [!NOTE]
 > [**Geo Replication with and Backup Restore with Database level CMK**](transparent-data-encryption-byok-database-level-geo-replication-restore.md) describes how to setup geo replication and failover groups using REST APIs, Powershell and CLI.

 > [!NOTE]
-> All the best practices regarding geo replication and high availability highlighted in [Transparent Data Encryption (TDE) with BYOK](/azure-sql/database/transparent-data-encryption-byok-overview.md) for server level CMK apply to database level CMK.
+> All the best practices regarding geo replication and high availability highlighted in [**Transparent Data Encryption (TDE) with BYOK**](/azure-sql/database/transparent-data-encryption-byok-overview.md) for server level CMK apply to database level CMK.

 ## Database backup and restore with customer-managed TDE at the database level